• Skip to primary navigation

 • Eye droppers

-• Salt (table salt – the cheap stuff)
+• Salt – table salt (the inexpensive stuff)

-• Shallow tray (the trays photographed here are from Target at back-to-school time, but we found similar trays with great reviews!)
+• Shallow tray – the trays photographed here are from Target at back-to-school time, but these are our favorite plastic trays

 Several ice cubes with candy hearts frozen into them begin to melt while sitting in a red tray.